hackclub/hackclub/workshops/backjack/README.md

 ```

-we will then go over the **Definition section** to give definition to the ` Display_card ` function.
+we will then go over the **definition section** to give definition to the ` Display_card ` function.
 Inside the ` Display_card() ` function we will use  for loop to display each element in the list of card :

 ```c++
 void  Display_Card(vector<int>list_of_card){